LynkRobotics/LynkOA/2025/EarlySeasonStrategy.md

 - Draw a penalty by touching a robot in our reef zone
 - Climb on reef on to score coral higher?
 - Not move
-- Die in near protected zones
+- Die in or near protected zones
 - Pushing an alliance partner
     - To park in barge zone
     - To move off of starting zone